Mamie Stuart: Forensic examination

 The remains were taken to the Forensic Science Laboratory in Cardiff, where a forensic examination of the remains was conducted by two Home Office pathologists named William James and John Griffiths.
 The bones were reassembled into a complete skeleton—minus the rib cage—belonging to a female between 5 ft 3in and 5 ft 4in tall, and with one canine tooth extracted from the upper jaw.
 Three of her wisdom teeth were present, suggesting she was over twenty years of age.
 An X-ray study of the growth areas of her bones revealed the decedent was a fully mature woman, but that complete maturation had only recently occurred, suggesting she was aged in her mid-twenties.
 As two bones at the base of her skull had recently fused, the decedent was unlikely to have been over twenty-eight years of age.

-Sections of the skeleton bore green staining due to copper contamination sourcing from the brass jewellery recovered with her remains.
+Sections of the skeleton bore green staining due to copper contamination from the brass jewellery recovered with her remains.
 No precise cause of death could be determined, although the pathologists were unable to discount strangulation or stabbing.

 The physical description of the remains and the location of their recovery matched the contemporaneous description of Stuart.
 Although the remains were completely skeletonized, the scraps of clothing and footwear and the jewellery found alongside the remains indicated when she had most likely died.
-The National Museum of Wales confirmed the gilt-copper stole tassels worn by the decedent were most fashionable around the year 1920; the most recent year of manufacture of the gold wedding ring and diamond engagement ring also found had been 1912 and 1918, indicating that death had most likely occurred in the years immediately after World War I. An elderly lady who had been a close friend of Stuart's identified both rings as belonging the missing woman.
+The National Museum of Wales confirmed that the gilt-copper stole tassels worn by the decedent were most fashionable around the year 1920; the most recent year of manufacture of the gold wedding ring and diamond engagement ring also found had been 1912 and 1918, indicating that death had most likely occurred in the years immediately after World War I. An elderly lady who had been a close friend of Stuart identified both rings as belonging to the missing woman.

 Shotton

 With the assistance of Interpol, police again began their efforts to locate George Shotton, with Scotland Yard assigning nine men full-time to this task.
-Three weeks later, he was located—in Bristol's Arnos Vale Cemetery, having died of natural causes just three years previously on April 30, 1958, at the age of 77.
-He had died penniless, and had lived his final years in a home for elderly people before suffering a stroke and dying on 30 April 1958 in Bristol's Southmead Hospital.
+Three weeks later, he was located—in Bristol's Arnos Vale Cemetery, having died of natural causes just three years previously on 30 April 1958, at the age of 77.
+He had died penniless, and had lived his final years in a home for elderly people before suffering a stroke and dying in Bristol's Southmead Hospital.
 Shortly after his death, Shotton had been buried in an unmarked pauper's grave simply bearing his welfare number.

 Shotton's first wife was still alive.
 When questioned in 1961, she confirmed that her former husband possessed a violent temper, and that his violent temper, his adultery, and her conviction of his guilt in Stuart's murder while she had remained missing had been the reasons she had divorced him.
 She further stated she had seldom seen Shotton following their divorce, and that he had never confessed his guilt to her.